-- (1) The Company recognizes that the general shareholders meeting is an important place for dialogue with shareholders and has set a schedule that avoids setting general shareholder meetings on the same day every year (concentration days) so that more shareholders can participate. - (2) In addition, in order to give shareholders sufficient time to consider the general shareholder meeting agenda, the Company sends out convening notices early and discloses them on the website.
-(For details, refer to Supplementary Principle 1-2(2).)
+- (1) The Company recognizes that the general shareholders meeting is an important place for dialogue with shareholders and has set a schedule so that more shareholders can participate. - (2) In addition, in order to give shareholders sufficient time to consider the general shareholder meeting agenda, the Company sends out convening notices early and discloses them on the website.

+For details, refer to Supplementary Principle 1-22.

-[Supplementary Principles 1-24.]
+(Supplementary Principles 1-24).)